PrismarineJS/mineflayer-statemachine/README.md

 npm install --save mineflayer-statemachine
 ```

-This plugin has a relies on [mineflayer-pathfinder](https://github.com/Karang/mineflayer-pathfinder) for movement related behaviors.
+This plugin relies on [mineflayer-pathfinder](https://github.com/Karang/mineflayer-pathfinder) for movement related behaviors.
 If these behaviors are used, this plugin must be loaded before starting the state machine object.

 ### Simple Bot

 The API for Mineflayer-StateMachine aims to be simple and intuitive, requiring minimal effort to setup a working state machine.
-The example below creates a three-state finite state machine which find and follow the nearest player, stopping and looking at them when they are close.
+The example below creates a three-state finite state machine which finds and follows the nearest player, stopping and looking at them when they are close.

 ```js
 // Create your bot